netlykos/ipsec-vpn-server/README.md

-# IPSec VPN Server on Rapberry PI as Docker instance
+# IPSec VPN Server on Raspberry PI as Docker instance

-This project contains the code and build related files eequired to run a IPSec VPN Server as a docker instance on a Raspberry PI.
-It's insprired by other similar projects (see [links](#Links)) and was used a way to learn more about
+This project contains the code and build files required to run a IPSec VPN Server as a docker instance on a Raspberry PI.
+It's inspired by similar projects (see [Links](#Links)) and was used by myself to learn more about:
 - Docker: Build process, management and other items
-- IPsec: Configuration and management of a server
+- IPSec: Configuration and management of a IPSec service
+- Raspberry PI: What it can and cannot do

 ## Docker
 This section covers items related to docker

 ### Build Docker image
-To build the docker image and associate it the container, run the below command in the same directory as the ``docker-compose.yaml` ` and ``Dockerfile``.
+To build the docker image and associate it the container, run the below command in the same directory as the ``docker-compose.yaml`` and ``Dockerfile``.

 ```
 docker-compose build
 ```

 ### Docker image management
-To see if the docker image from the above step - shows details like, repository, tag, creation date and size.
+To see if the docker image from the above step - shows details like repository, tag, creation date and size (reason I switched to alpine).
 ```
 docker images
 ```

 To remove images (either because they have been updated or for another reason)
 ```
-docker rmi <hash>
+docker rmi <hash> | <repository>
 ```

-### Comaands related to docker container management
+### Commands related to docker container management
 To see if the docker image from the above step - shows details like, repository, tag, creation date and size.
 ```
 docker container ls -a